Lyndon B. Johnson: U.S. House of Representatives (1937–1949)

-President Franklin D. Roosevelt (left), Texas governor James Burr V Allred (center), and Johnson (right) in 1937; Johnson later used an edited version of this photo with Allred airbrushed out in his 1941 senatorial campaign.
+Johnson (right) with President Franklin D. Roosevelt (left) and Texas governor James Burr V Allred (center) in 1937; he later used an edited version of this photo with Allred airbrushed out in his unsuccessful 1941 senatorial campaign.

 In 1937, after the death of 13-term congressman James P. Buchanan, Johnson successfully campaigned in a special election for Texas's 10th congressional district, which included Austin and the surrounding Texas Hill Country.
 He ran on a New Deal platform and was effectively aided by his wife.
 He served as a U.S. Representative from April 10, 1937, to January 3, 1949.
 President Roosevelt found Johnson to be a political ally and conduit for information, particularly regarding the internal politics of Texas and the machinations of Vice President John Nance Garner and House Speaker Sam Rayburn.
 As a member of the House Naval Affairs Committee, Johnson helped plan a huge naval air training base at Corpus Christi, Texas.
 He also helped establish shipbuilding sites at Houston and Orange, Texas; and a Navy Reserve station in Dallas.

 Johnson successfully sponsored many federal projects for his home district.
 One was a program that provided cheap electricity for farmers under the new Rural Electrification Administration (REA), and he secured approval to complete the hydroelectric Mansfield Dam on the Colorado River near Austin.
 He also sponsored projects that gave his Texas district soil conservation, public housing, lower railroad freight rates, and expanded credit for loans to farmers.
 He steered the projects towards contractors he knew, such as Herman and George Brown, who financed much of Johnson's future career.

 During this time Johnson maintained a hostile position towards civil rights legislation like almost all other Southern Democrat legislators; voting against anti-lynching legislation, anti-poll tax legislation and the Fair Employment Practice Committee.